databrickslabs/mosaic/docs/source/api/raster-functions.rst

 .. function:: rst_rastertoworldcoordy(raster, x, y)

     Computes the world coordinates of the raster pixel at the given x and y coordinates.
-    The result is the X coordinate of the point after applying the GeoTransform of the raster.
+    The result is the Y coordinate of the point after applying the GeoTransform of the raster.

     :param raster: A column containing the path to a raster file.
     :type col: Column (StringType)